spiteve/LAAD3-Theme/README.md

 ---

-*Note this code is for learning purposes only.*
+This code is for learning purposes only.